FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 ```

 Hey!
 That is exactly what we expected!
 Now we have an idea of how to write functions, global
 variables, and loops in llvm-ir which feels like a good place to break.
+In the next post wee will
+dig a little further into pointers and hopefully declaring our own types!